UJMetaCatalysis/Chemists-Arduino-Python/README.md

 Download the installer from: https://www.arduino.cc/en/software.

 ## Using the command prompt/terminal
-For Windows users, you access the command prompt by searching for "Command Prompt" and opening the corresponding app.
+For *Windows* users, you access the *Command Prompt* by searching for "Command Prompt" and opening the corresponding app.
 To enter a command, type it into the window and press enter.
 Here are some basic commands to get you started:

-*cd*                      - change directory.
+**cd**                      - change directory.
 Type cd followed by the directory name to move to that directory.
 Pressing Tab while typing the directory name will autocomplete the name.

-*cd ..*                   - change directory to the parent directory.
+**cd ..**                   - change directory to the parent directory.
 Useful for going back.

-*dir*                     - displays the content of the current directory.
+**dir**                     - displays the content of the current directory.

-*python script_name.py*   - runs script_name.py using python.
+**python script_name.py**   - runs script_name.py using python.
 You should be in the directory where the script is stored (use cd to get there)

 For Mac or Linux users, you access the terminal by searching for it and opening the corresponding app.
 To enter a command, type it into the window and press enter.
 Here are some basic commands to get you started:

-*cd*                      - change directory.
+**cd**                      - change directory.
 Type cd followed by the directory name to move to that directory.
 Pressing Tab while typing the directory name will autocomplete the name.

-*cd ..*                   - change directory to the parent directory.
+**cd ..**                   - change directory to the parent directory.
 Useful for going back.

-*ls*                      - displays the content of the current directory.
+**ls**                      - displays the content of the current directory.

-*python script_name.py*   - runs script_name.py using python.
+**python script_name.py**   - runs script_name.py using python.
 You should be in the directory where the script is stored (use cd to get there)

 In the readme's of the software, you may see blocks like this: